George Braxton Sr.

-George Braxton, Sr. (1677-July 1, 1748) emigrated from England or Wales to the Virginia colony, where he became a merchant, planter and politician in King and Queen County, which he represented in the House of Burgesses for multiple terms over 31 years.
+George Braxton Sr. (1677 – July 1, 1748) emigrated from the Kingdom of England to the Virginia colony, where he became a merchant, planter, and politician in King and Queen County, which he represented in the House of Burgesses for multiple terms over 31 years.
 His son and principal heir George Braxton, Jr. also served in the House of Burgesses, but his most notable descendant (who was 12 when this grandfather died) was Carter Braxton, who became a Founding Father of the United States.

 Career

 Braxton owned 2825 acres in King and Queen County by 1704.
 His main plantation was Newington, on the bluffs above the Mattaponi River about 18 miles upstream from West Point, the county seat at the stream's confluence with the York River.
 He became one of the largest landowners in the Northern Neck of Virginia and probably one of the 100 largest in the colony.
 He and his namesake son also owned a ship, "Braxton", and leased others to carry on a triangular trade with the West Indies and Britain.
 About once a year, the Braxtonx served as commission agents for cargoes of enslaved Blacks.

 Braxton accepted the governor's appointment as colonel of the King and Queen county militia, as well as coroner and one of the justices of the peace who collectively administered the county.
 He probably also served on the vestry of St. Stephen's parish (which also were responsible for care of the poor and disabled), although its records did not survive.

 King and Queen county voters first elected Braxton as one of their two representatives in the House of Burgesses in 1718, and he served (with a gap) for about three decades.
 Beginning in 1728, Braxton served alongside John Robinson, who would become the family's major benefactor, although a scandal erupted after his death.
 Braxton also served on the select committee that assisted the governor in building the Governor's Palace in Williamsburg.